 An urological examination is also important in males with semen abnormalities or functional impediments.
 An andrologist will recommend the best technique in order to optimise results during assisted reproduction treatment or even without having to turn to treatment of this kind.

-Chromosome and genetic studies in blood and in sperm samples (TUNEL, FISH…) would complete the usual tests carried out on men, should they be necessary.
+Chromosome and genetic studies in blood and in sperm samples (TUNEL, FISH, sperm meiosis…) would complete the usual tests carried out on men, should they be necessary.

 Treatment for sterility should never begin based solely on a seminogram and no thorough analysis of the male partner.
 Many courses of unnecessary insemination or in vitro fertilisation treatment have been carried out in this way!